Turbo Takeaways

 Seek Financial Advice

 Getting financial advice from a professional like a credit counselor can be a great way to create a tangible plan to achieve your financial goals.
-Whether you want to ensure you have enough saved for a comfortable retirement or want to learn how to manage your debt better, sometimes it's better to seek professional help instead of trying to do it on your own.
+Whether you want to ensure you have enough saved for a comfortable retirement or want to learn how to manage your debt better, sometimes it's best to seek professional help instead of trying to do it on your own.

 Manage Your Credit Card Debt as a Senior